 Selection Process (Academic year 2023-2024)

-- Two scholarships of $5,000 each will be awarded in the spring of 2024 and each year thereafter.
+- Two scholarships of $5,000 each are awarded every spring.

-- In early March RHS staff will forward their nominations and the applications of their top recommended candidates to the Scholarship Selection Board of Roosevelt Alumni for Racial Equity (RARE).
-Near the end of March, candidates will be interviewed via Zoom by the RARE Scholarship Selection Board.
+- RHS staff will review the applications and forward the applications of their top recommended candidates to the scholarship selection board of Roosevelt Alumni for Racial Equity (RARE) in early March.
+Candidates will be interviewed via Zoom by the RARE Scholarship Selection Board near the end of the month.

 - Final selection will be made and announced during the last week of March 2024.